demisto/content/Packs/CommonScripts/Scripts/ClearUserSession/README.md

-This script clears user sessions from multiple integrations for specified usernames and returns an Account entity with consolidated information to the context.
+This script clears user sessions across multiple integrations for a list of usernames.

 ## Script Data